JACart2/ai-navigation/motor_control/README.md

 git clone https://github.com/JACart2/ai-navigation.git
 cd ..
 ```
-3. Run the setup script
+3. Run the setup script from the dev_ws directory.
 ```
 ./src/ai-navigation/motor_control/resource/startup_script.sh
 ```
+4. Turn on the cart and connect the laptop via the USB-C cable located in the rear of the cart
-4. Run the launch file
+5. Run the launch file
 ```
 ros2 launch motor_control motor.launch.py
 ```